17 Wording Examples for Your Wedding RSVP Cards

 Sending best wishes

-If you're asking your guests to RSVP online, you don't need to include an RSVP card, but a website may look out of place at the bottom of your formal wedding invites.
-Include a small card with the RSVP information on it instead.
+If you're asking your guests to RSVP online, you don't need to include an RSVP card, but a URL may look out of place typed at the bottom of your wedding invitations.
+Here's how to word online RSVPs on a separate enclosure card instead.

 Using the following website:

-If you're handling the RSVPs, you may address the cards as follows:
+If you're handling the RSVPs, you may address the cards as:

-You may also choose to list your full names, or just your name, if you live separately.
-A cute alternative is "The future Mr. and Mrs. Powers."
+You may choose to list your full names, or just one person's name if you and your partner live separately.
+A cute alternative is "The future Mr. and Mrs. Powers" if you're choosing to share a last name.

 If someone else is receiving the cards, you may address them as: